trilogy-group/ws-eng-react-native-assessment/README.md

 1. Record a demo video showing the acceptance test listed above.
 1. Capture a single screenshot showing the application after "incorrect answer pressed" step and place it directly in the `submission` folder in your repository.
 1. Do NOT create subfolders in the `submission` folder.
 Please add all of your files directly in the `submission` folder.
-1. Run `npm run submit` and follow the instructions.
+1. Run `yarn submit` and follow the instructions.

 ## Evaluation Criteria